juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 Your host directory, mentioned above, will contain a `logs` folder with logs from BELA executions.
 It can provide error messages and insights.

-Your BELA Enterprise account gives your BELA admins access to the BELA team by popular instant messaging apps.
+Your BELA Enterprise account gives your admins access to the BELA team by popular instant messaging apps.